 - We will appropriately monitor internet use on all school provided devices and networks.
-This is achieved by: - physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services.
-Through requirement for individual logins for staff and KS2 pupils - and class logins with machine traceability for younger pupils using class login, web filter reports are sent to DSL and monitored by SLT. - o Tablet access on Hudls is through login browser only. - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our managing allegations against staff policy.
+This is achieved by: - Physical monitoring in person supervision of all tech use in school. - Netsweeper monitoring logs are reviewed daily.
+Offsite access is not currently provided.

-Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.
+- All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and relational policies. - Where the concern relates to staff, it will be reported to the DSL in the form of a Low Level Concern, or the headteacher (or chair of governors if the concern relates to the headteacher), depending on the severity of the concern, in line with our staff code of conduct/ child protection policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.